Introduction

 - Add your SSH key or create a new one

-Note: The "CPX" line is recommended for database workloads as they offer NVMe SSD storage with higher I/O performance compared to the standard "CX" instances.
+Note: The CPX line is recommended for database workloads because it offers NVMe SSD storage with higher I/O performance compared to standard CX instances.

 SSH into your new Hetzner server: